isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <div id="fullyvaccinated"></div>

-#### 1. Are unvaccinated children allowed to travel under the VTL?
+#### 1. Are unvaccinated children allowed to travel under the VTL (Air)?

-Unvaccinated children aged 12 and below in the calendar year may enter Singapore on the VTL (e.g. a child turning 12 in the current calendar year is allowed).
-They do not need to apply for a Vaccinated Travel Pass (VTP).
-However, they must comply with all other VTL <a href="/vtl/conditions">conditions</a> and be accompanied by a <a href="/health/vtsg">fully vaccinated</a> VTL traveller.
+Unvaccinated children aged 12 and below in the calendar year may enter Singapore on the VTL (Air) (e.g. a child turning 12 in the current calendar year is allowed).
+They do not need to apply for a Vaccinated Travel Pass (Air) [VTP (Air)].
+However, they must comply with all other VTL (Air) <a href="/vtl/conditions">conditions</a> and be accompanied by a <a href="/health/vtsg">fully vaccinated</a> VTL (Air) traveller.

-#### 2. Are persons who are medically unfit to be vaccinated allowed to travel under the VTL?
+#### 2. Are persons who are medically unfit to be vaccinated allowed to travel under the VTL (Air)?

-Persons who are medically unfit to be vaccinated are not allowed to travel under the VTL.
+Persons who are medically unfit to be vaccinated are not allowed to travel under the VTL (Air).

 Unvaccinated short-term visitors will not be allowed to travel to Singapore.